wking/docker-volumes/README.md

 The export function is horribly inefficient, for a couple of reasons:

-1) The tools is inteded to be used remotely, so there is no direct access to the host FS, and as such the volumes or container filesystems.
+1) The tools is intended to be used remotely, so there is no direct access to the host FS, and as such the volumes or container filesystems.

 2) The `docker cp` command, and the corresponding APIs, do not support volumes.